megazazik/factory-di/README.md

 import fooContainer from './foo';
 import databaseContainer from './database';

-// you can not create Foo via fooContainer here because its dependency 'database' is not registered yet
+// you can not create Foo via fooContainer before its dependency 'database' is registered
-// this line would cause TS error
+// fooContainer.resolve(); // this line would cause TS error
-// fooContainer.resolve();

-// creates a new container (each call of register function create a new independent containers) const containerWithDatabase = fooContainer
+// registers all required dependencies const containerWithDatabase = fooContainer
-	// registers database as a singleton
+	// registers database
-	.register('database', singleton(databaseContainer))
+	.register('database', databaseContainer)
-	// you must register also all dependencies of 'database'
+	// you should register also all dependencies of 'database'
-	// or a call of resolve would cause TS error too
+	// or a call of "resolve" would cause TS error too .register({
-	// you can register static values via 'constant' function .register('dbHost', constant('<your_host>'))
-	.register('dbLogin', constant('<your_login>'))
-	.register('dbPassword', constant('<your_password>'));
+		dbHost: '<your_host>',
+		dbLogin: '<your_login>',
+		dbPassword: '<your_password>',
+	});

 // now you can create Foo
 const fooInstance = containerWithDatabase.resolve();

-// or you can create Database
-const database = containerWithDatabase.resolve('database');
 ```

 ## Containers